SquireTournamentServices/.github/.github/ISSUE_TEMPLATE/dev_requirement.md

 Describe how this need will be remedied.

 **Challenges/Considerations**
-If applicatable, describe how this might interfere with the existing codebase or our expections.
+If applicable, describe how this might interfere with the existing codebase or our expectations.